fachat/MicroPET/CPLD/README.md

 ## Memory Map

 The memory map looks as follows.
-There are 512k RAM, and 512k ROM, that make up banks 0-7 and banks 8-15 respectively.
+There are 512k RAM that make up banks 0-7.

 RAM bank 7 is the "video" bank in that hires graphics and character ROMs are mapped here.
 The character data can be mapped there as well using bit 2